gvwilson/thirdbit/_posts/2013/2013-05-25-our-infrastructure.md

     (More about this later.)
   </li>
   <li>
-    We use <a href="http://software-carpentry.eventbrite.ca/">EventBrite</a> to handle registration about two thirds of the time;
+    We use EventBrite to handle registration
+    about two thirds of the time;
     the rest of the time,
     hosts take care of it themselves